Topological Insulator nano-SQUID: Flux-tunable platform for topological superconductivity: Introduction

 In our devices, we find that the critical current $I_c$ of the device exhibits pronounced oscillations as a function of $\Phi$ with a period $h/(2e)$ and, in certain situations, $I_c$ is almost completely suppressed when $\Phi=h/(4e)$ but recovers almost entirely for $\Phi=h/(2e)$.
 This is exactly the behavior expected for a nano-SQUID with completely surface-dominated supercurrent with negligible bulk contribution.
 Theoretically, we first discuss a phenomenological SQUID model to explain the observed behavior, and then present numerical simulations based on a microscopic model of two line junctions made on a TINW surface, which support the SQUID model.
-Furthermore, we predict that when the SQUID is asymmetric, the magnetic flux $\Phi$ causes only one of the two line junctions to go through the topological phase transition of the Fu-Kane type \cite{Fu2008} and the SQUID is topological for $(n-\frac{1}{2})\Phi_{0}^s < \Phi < (n+\frac{1}{2})\Phi_{0}^s$ with odd-integer $n$.
+Furthermore, we theoretically show that when the SQUID is asymmetric, the magnetic flux $\Phi$ causes only one of the two line junctions to go through the topological phase transition of the Fu-Kane type \cite{Fu2008} and the SQUID is topological for $(n-\frac{1}{2})\Phi_{0}^s < \Phi < (n+\frac{1}{2})\Phi_{0}^s$ with odd-integer $n$.
+This topological phase, which occurs for a wide parameter range, is robust against chemical-potential fluctuations due to disorder.
+The columnar nano-SQUID structure has an advantage over tri-junction or Josephson-vortex structures in that the MZMs appear at the ends of the TINW and are easier to access.
 Note that there have also been related theoretical proposals to use the quasi-one-dimensional states of TINWs under superconducting proximity effect for generating MZMs \cite{Cook2011, Cook2012, deJuan2019, Legg2021, Heffels2023}; however, these rely on the realization of a well-defined subband structure, i.e., that electron states on the top and bottom surfaces are coherently connected, which is most likely not realized in our device.